-Burial grounds (cemeteries) in Ireland are the responsibility of the local authorities, who operate many of them and appoint a registrar or caretaker for each of their burial ground to manage the sale of plots in that site, and in some cases to maintain the burial ground.
-Parishes operate some burial grounds while local groups also operate burial grounds.
+Burial grounds (cemeteries) are the responsibility of the local authorities.
+Many of them are operated by local authorities who appoint a registrar or caretaker for each of their burial grounds to manage the sale of plots in that site, and in some cases to maintain the burial ground.
+Parishes operate some burial grounds, while local groups also operate burial grounds.
 If you want to purchase a burial plot, you can contact your local authority to get contact details.
 However, many funeral directors offer to handle the purchase of burial plots as part of their package of funeral services.

 All burials must be registered with the local authority and the location of the grave noted.
 This is done by the people who manage the graveyard.

-Caretakers may also be employed by the local authority to maintain the graveyard, though many local authorities now encourage the establishment of voluntary groups who maintain burial grounds in their area.
+Caretakers may be employed by the local authority to maintain the graveyard, although many local authorities now encourage the establishment of voluntary groups who maintain burial grounds in their area.

 These groups are supported by many local authorities in the form of burial ground maintenance priming grants.
 This grant helps towards the cost of the groups' activities, which include grass cutting and planting in burial grounds, weed control, and the construction and improvement of gates, entrances and boundary walls.

 It is possible to design a headstone yourself or hire a sculptor to make it for you, but, in practice, the funeral directors you employ to look after funeral arrangements will arrange the construction and installation of a headstone themselves.
 It is necessary to obtain permission before erecting headstones, but the funeral directors will arrange this also.

 Burial where the deceased has no means

 If someone dies without the means to pay for burial and if this person has no traceable next of kin, it is the responsibility of the Department of Social Protection or local authority to ensure that the person is buried in a dignified manner that does not impinge on public health or public decency.
 The Department or local authority will also be liable for the charges and costs involved in doing so.